 These are the reasons why Facebook, Groupon, and other million-dollar companies launched their MVP first.

-1. Check The Current Market Demand
+1. Analyze The Current Market Trend

 Before any product launch, it’s essential to understand that if the product would work in the market or not.
 It’s all about testing the market demand to ensure whether the MVP idea would succeed or not.
 Hence, an MVP is the one-stop solution that can help you test the same and continue with your product idea.
 MVP performance can then be measured and pivoted.